-I was frustrated, depressed, angry, sad, envious, embarrassed, and weak.
+After my spinal surgery, I was frustrated, depressed, angry, sad, envious, embarrassed, and weak.
 Admittedly, 90% of the time I’m a very positive, happy, see-the-bright-side kind of person.
-Yet, I would be a phony if I didn’t admit that I have had all of these feelings at one point or another following my microdiscectomy (low back) surgery.
+Yet, I would be a phony if I didn’t admit that I have had all of these feelings at one point or another following my surgery.

-At my post surgical check-up, I got the news; Eight weeks off.
+At my post surgical check-up, I got the news; 8 weeks off.
 No more running, boot camp style workouts, and hours a day at the gym.
 Deep breaths.
 Force a smile.
 Get a better attitude and come up with a plan.
 Fine, I can do this.
 As soon as I was able, I started walking around my neighborhood (in my nightgown and slippers, really!)
 I went from being in the best shape of my life, to feeling weak, out of shape, and frustrated!
 It wasn’t just missing the workouts that were making me feel down.
-It was also attributable to missing running, coupled with the disruption to my daily routine of seeing my peeps at the gym.
+It was also attributable to missing running, coupled with the disruption to my daily routine.
 I didn’t feel like myself mentally or physically.
 I wanted to explain to everyone why I wasn’t myself, but I hate excuses and besides, this was pretty minor compared to the things that many other people had to deal with.
 Don’t be a baby.

-After three months, I was able to start low impact exercising again.
-I had gained 15lbs, felt very weak, soft, and mushy.
-Even though I was not “killing” myself at the gym, I was happy again!
+After 3 months, I was able to start low impact exercising again.
+I felt very weak, soft, and mushy.
+Even though I was not working out excessively, I was happy again!
 I was me!
-I started doing Slim in 6®, Power 90®, Brazil Butt Lift, and many other low impact exercise DVDs in my basement.
-In addition, I added an all-natural, 70-ingredient protein shake called Shakeology® to my diet and weight loss plan.
-I was a renewed, happy, positive woman with more energy and optimism then I’d had in a long time.
+I started doing several in-home fitness programs using my Team Beachbody On Demand Fitness Library.
+In addition, I added an all-natural, 74-ingredient protein shake called Shakeology® to my nutrition plan.
+I was a renewed, happy, positive woman with more energy and optimism.

 I recognize that I have been given this experience to teach others how to better cope.
 Injury often brings on a wide range of emotions from frustration to depression.
 I knew it was time to change my thinking.
 Firstly, your weight does not define you!
 Secondly, your body fat does not define you.
 The self-worth that I feel is the result of doing for others, helping.
-Even if tomorrow I lost my physical health permanently, my life’s purpose has become to help others to live full lives!
 I try to allow people to see what they are capable of doing to improve their self-worth, and the confidence that emerges when you do that for yourself and help others in the process.
 Winning is a habit.
 So develop a new plan.
 Define yourself by what you do for others, and not by the number on the scale and I promise your major setback will become minor and happiness will be yours to have.